 4. Cara Pitts – Southern Roots Vegan Bakery

 It’s not a cliche to say that southern food has a little extra love in it.
-For Cara Pitts, it’s especially true, as she began developing vegan treats for her 98-year old grandmother, who she was caring for.
+For Cara Pitts, it’s especially true, as she began developing vegan treats for her 98-year-old grandmother, who she was caring for.
 The decision came after Pitt’s husband, Marcus, embraced plant-based eating as a result of working in healthcare.
-Developing animal product-free doughnuts that she regularly took to the church led to Southern Roots Vegan Bakery being founded.
+Developing animal product-free doughnuts that she regularly took to the church led to Southern Roots Vegan Bakery.
 Today, cookies, doughnuts, and cakes, all vegan, are available for shipping across the U.S. Products can be frozen for up to three months, making them a different breed of bakery goodness.

 Don’t miss: The Mary Lee’s Favorites Bundle.
 Named after Pitt’s grandmother, there’s a little extra heart and soul in every bite.

 5. Janay Jones – Rooted Delights